mdp-toolkit/mdp-docs/source/additional_utilities.rst

 HTML file with embedded JavaScript code, which dynamically loads image files (the images contain the content that you want to animate and can for example be created with matplotlib).
-MDP internally uses the open source Templete templating libray, written by David Bau.
+MDP internally uses the open source `Templete templating libray, written by David Bau <http://davidbau.com/downloads/templet.py>`_.

 The easiest way to create a slideshow it to use one of these two helper
 function:

 :api:`mdp.utils.show_image_slideshow` (filenames, image_size, filename=None, title=None, \*\*kwargs)
     Write the slideshow into a HTML file, open it in the browser and return the file name. ``filenames`` is a list of the images files